How do you fold a handcart?

 From groceries to beach gear or children with tired legs – just about everything can be carried in these handy carts.

-To determine exactly how to fold your handcart, it is important to first determine which type you have.
+To determine how to use your wagon folds exactly, it is important to first determine which type you have.

 Know that there are about two different models of folding carts:

-Since the mechanism of each of these types of handcart is different, we will briefly explain them both.
+Since the mechanism of each of these types handcart differs, we will explain them both briefly.

 Folding harmonica style handcart

-You can recognize a harmonica style handcart by the criss-cross rods on the side of the cart.
+A harmonica style wagon can be recognized by the crisscrossing bars on the side of the cart.

 You fold it up just like a folding cot.